cesarzc/uw-master-in-physics-project/Notes.md

 This document is meant for taking raw notes about the project.

+## Project
-- Consider using an algorithm with more circuit depth (e.g. Shor, Grover, Simon's) to allow error correction to play a more important role.
+- [ ] Consider using an algorithm with more circuit depth (e.g. Shor, Grover, Simon's) to allow error correction to play a more important role.
+- [ ] The open-system simulator + resource estimation analysis could be done for just one platform in case the comparison is too much.

-## Questions
+## Document Work Items
+- [ ] Change the title to "Analysis of Quantum Computing Algorithm Execution in Multiple Physical Platforms"
+    - [ ] Change the text that has been already written considering this new title.